Gigi Hadid And Zayn Malik Are Reportedly Back In Touch After Her Split From Tyler Cameron

 Gigi Hadid is reportedly reconnecting with Zayn Malik after her split from Tyler Cameron.

 According to a November 19 report from E!
-News, Hadid has always had a soft spot in her heart from the former One Direction singer and has a lot of history with him.
-So, after her romance with the one-time Bachelorette contestant came to an end weeks ago, she found herself back in touch with her ex.
+News, Hadid has always had a soft spot in her heart for the former One Direction singer and has a lot of history with him.
+After her romance with the one-time Bachelorette contestant came to an end weeks ago, it wasn’t really surprising that she found herself back in touch with her ex.

 Hadid and Malik began dating in November 2015 and continued to date on and off until last year.
-However, even after their March 2018 split, Hadid and Malik spent plenty of time together and often, they were caught hanging out by photographers.
-Most recently, the model was caught with her ex-boyfriend in January of this year.
+However, even after their March 2018 split, the two spent plenty of time together and were often caught hanging out by photographers.
+Most recently, the model was spotted with her ex-boyfriend in January of this year.

 Although Hadid and Malik seemed to cut ties completely after their sighting in January, an insider confirmed to E!
 News that Hadid continues to be supportive of Malik as they talk from time to time.